7 Furniture Shopping Tips for Newbies

 by Jane Brown on Mar 21, 2016

 Purchasing furniture for your new home or apartment is very exciting.
 You’ve likely already searched home décor blogs, magazines, and images looking for ideas on how to make your place feel like home.
 As you can imagine, there are a lot of different furniture pieces for you to choose from – therefore you do not want to rush the situation.
 Purchasing furniture requires more than just liking the way something looks and handing over cash, it requires a bit more attention to detail.
-Check out these shopping tips below:

 1. Purchase Protection.
-One of the first things you want to do before purchasing your furniture is consider the type of protection you want.
+One of the first things you want to do before purchasing your furniture is to consider the type of protection you want.
 Although you hope your furniture will last a long time, a lot could go wrong.
 From unforeseen circumstances like a fire or leak to everyday wear and tear, the pieces you purchase could end up needing to be repaired and/or replaced.
 Legal protection such as renters insurance provides financial coverage for renters.
-It covers the cost of replacing or repairing furniture in the event that it is damaged by unforeseen circumstances.
+It covers the cost of replacing or repairing furniture if it is damaged by unforeseen circumstances.
 Other forms of protection would include extended warranties and product protection.

 2. Double Check the Measurements.
 After you’ve measured the dimensions in the room and the entryways, be sure to pack your measuring tape.
-You’ll want to double check the dimensions of the furniture so that you don’t end up buying something that is too large to fit into your home.
+You’ll want to double-check the dimensions of the furniture so that you don’t end up buying something that is too large to fit into your home.
 Though the measurements may be written down, you want to have an accurate recording for yourself.
 Measure it at least twice for accuracy.

 3. Test it Out.
 How in the world are you supposed to know if a piece of furniture is comfortable if you don’t give it a try?
 As long as the vendor allows, be sure that you have a seat or lay down on the furniture.
 Focus on comfort, and functionality as they are most important.